exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 #### Synchronization with Bitcoin Blockchain

-A separate [utility][btc_anchoring_sync] periodically performs two actions:
+A separate [utility][btc_anchoring_sync] periodically performs the following actions:

-- Creation of a signature for a new anchoring transaction.
+1. Creates a signature for a new anchoring transaction.
 The utility takes the actual anchoring transaction proposal by the node private API, signs this proposal by the corresponding Bitcoin key and sends this signature back to the validator node.
 Validator node creates a new vote transaction from this signature and broadcasts it to the other nodes.

-- Synchronization of the list of Exonum anchoring transactions with those committed to the Bitcoin Blockchain.
+2. Synchronizes the list of Exonum anchoring transactions with those committed to the Bitcoin Blockchain.
 The utility the latest anchoring transaction and checks whether it is present in Bitcoin.
   If not, the handler checks the previous anchoring transactions one by one in the